michaelhaw/depliza/README.md

 ### **Frontend**

 - Built with **React** and styled using **TailwindCSS**.
-- User-friendly UI for managing deployed agents.
+- User-friendly UI for managing the deployed agent.
-- Dynamic forms for adding agents with configurable options like:
+- Dynamic forms for deploying an agent with configurable options like:
   - Personality
   - Appearance
   - Body Type
   - Occupation
-  - API Keys (LLM and FAL.AI)
+  - API Keys (OpenAI, Anthropic, and FAL.AI)
-  - Client integrations (e.g., Telegram).
+  - Client integrations (e.g., Telegram, Twitter).
 - Secure login and registration system using JWT authentication.

 ### **Backend**